okhaimie-dev/LuminAIR/README.md

 ## Acknowledgements

-A special thanks to the developers and maintainers of the foundational projects that make LuminAir possible:
+A special thanks to the developers and maintainers of the foundational projects that make Luminair possible:

-- [Luminal](https://github.com/jafioti/luminal): For providing a robust and flexible deep-learning library that serves as the backbone of LuminAir.
+- [Luminal](https://github.com/jafioti/luminal): For providing a robust and flexible deep-learning library that serves as the backbone of Luminair.
 - [CairoVM](https://github.com/lambdaclass/cairo-vm): For offering a powerful VM that enables execution of Cairo programs.

 ## License

-LuminAir is released under the [MIT](https://opensource.org/license/mit) License.
+Luminair is released under the [MIT](https://opensource.org/license/mit) License.

-_Feel free to contribute to LuminAir by opening issues or submitting pull requests.
+_Feel free to contribute to Luminair by opening issues or submitting pull requests.
 Your feedback and contributions are highly appreciated!_